What is dwell time? In this blog post, I’m going to provide a clear definition of it, explain why it matters in SEO, and

 Perhaps most interestingly though, when you use its Search Console Insights tool, you’ll notice that Google flags up pages that people spend a large amount of time on — as demonstrated in the screengrab below.

 As with much else in search engine optimization, the waters are a bit muddy!

 How do I measure dwell time, then?

-Well in truth, you can’t, because you’re not Google.
-But you can get a rough idea of a page’s dwell time by looking at its ‘average session duration time’ metric in Google Analytics.
+Well in truth, you can’t, because you’re not a search engine.
+But you can get a rough idea of a page’s dwell time by looking at its ‘average session duration time‘ metric in Google Analytics.

 I say ‘rough idea’ because this metric doesn’t just show you the length of time somebody spent on a landing page before hitting the back button — it covers quite a few other scenarios too.